enzo-project/enzo-dev/doc/manual/source/user_guide/CUDAEnzo.rst

 file.
 That's all!

 Be sure that each node has at least 1 NVIDIA GPU.
-Also note that although each GPU can be running multiple MPI processes, the performance will not increase beyond  1 MPI process per GPU.
+Also note that each GPU can be running multiple MPI processes, the performance will typically increase with mulitple MPI processes per GPU.
+So it's recommended to set the number of MPI processes per node to be the number of CPU cores to fully use both the CPU and GPU resources.
+Furthermore, on Kepler K20 GPU, it's recommended to turn on CUDA MPS (Multi-Process Service), which enables concurrent running of multiple MPI processes on the GPU.